1. Application of Terms

 (a) Unless otherwise specified in the Supply Contract, time will be of the essence with respect to the Supplier's delivery obligations under these Terms.

-(ii) if the NBN Entity does not conduct any inspection or testing under clause 9, on the date on which the that NBN Entity otherwise accepts the Goods or Work Product by written notice,
+(ii) if the nbn Entity does not conduct any inspection or testing under clause 9, on the date on that the that nbn Entity otherwise accepts the Goods or Work Product by written notice, (Acceptance Date).

 Unless otherwise specified in the Supply Contract, the Fees are inclusive of all taxes, levies, rates, charges and imposts of any kind, including withholding tax but excluding GST.
 If any supply under these Terms or the Supply Contract is a Taxable Supply, then the party making the supply may, at the same time that an invoice is rendered for the agreed consideration for the Taxable Supply, recover the amount of GST payable on that Taxable Supply, subject to the issue of a valid Tax Invoice.
 Unless the context indicates otherwise, terms used in this clause 12 which have a defined meaning in the A New Tax System (Goods and Services Tax) Act 1999 (Cth) have the same meaning as in that Act.